 Cathy Reilly MSc (Psych)., Dip., UKCP

 I am a fully accredited, UKCP (UK Council for Psychotherapy) registered, Psychotherapist with several years experience in both the NHS and private practice.
-I completed an Integrative Diploma in Counselling more than 20 years ago.
-I recently completed 5 years of psychotherapy training at the Metanoia Institute leading to an MSc (Distinction) in Relational Transactional Analysis Psychotherapy and Certified Transactional Analyst status.
+I have an MSc (Distinction) in Relational Transactional Analysis Psychotherapy and am a Certified Transactional Analyst.

 What brings people to therapy?

-People may also enter therapy with a more general sense of dis-ease: with troubling thoughts and feelings that may have persisted for some time and ay even be experienced as always having been there.
+People may also enter therapy with a more general sense of dis-ease: with troubling thoughts and feelings that may have persisted for some time.

 Searching for help at a time when we feel vulnerable requires a respectful and compassionate response.
 I offer an open, non-judgmental and empathic space where we can work together to explore whatever difficulties you are experiencing.